dottjt/reddit_response/README.md

 ## Nice To Have

+- chokidar only compile file that has been changed, not all files.
 - Track original post as part of the message.
 - Flag to see if they've been sent a link or subreddit or yeah.
 I guess this would check the message being sent and will check for these things. (this would be really smart, I figure.
 But it's not really necessary.)
 - self-update message send status on user once